hanjustin/Backend-Concepts-Study-Notes/README.md

 * Provides a secure isolated network environment for AWS resources to enhance security by preventing unauthorized access.
 * Similar to your home network.
 Home devices are connected to your router, and this creates your private home network as routers have built-in firewalls.
 Your router also acts as a gateway between the private network and the public network.

-* **Subnet:** A range of IP addresses.
-Associated with an AZ.

-##### Internet Gateway
+* **Subnets:** VPC can be divided into smaller segments called subnets.

-Component that allows communication between your VPC and the internet.
-Similar to a home modem, it is a digital cloud modem that allows AWS resources to connect to the internet.
+    * **Public subnet:** Allocation of resources to interact with the public internet directly through an internet gateway, which is a digital cloud modem similar to a home modem that allows AWS resources to connect to the internet.

-* Performs Network Address Translation (NAT).
-Mapping of public ip addresses to private ip addresses.
-* One gateway per VPC.
-The gateway can be attached/detached to/from VPC.

-##### Endpoints

-##### Subnet

-Partition of VPC network.
+    * **Private subnet:** Allocation of resources to NOT interact with the public internet directly.
+Will not have a route to an internet gateway and rely on mechanisms like NAT gateways to access the internet, so resources will be hidden from the outside world.
+* **Security groups:** Control inbound and outbound traffic to associated resources using stateful rules based on IP addresses, ports, and protocols.
+* **VPC endpoint:** Allows resources in your VPC to privately connect to AWS services outside of your VPC without using the internet.
+Enhances security and performance by keeping the traffic within the AWS network.

 <h4 id="ec2-aws">EC2</h4>